raygon-renderer/thermite/README.md

 Thermite SIMD: Melt your CPU
 ============================

+**NOTE: This crate is not yet on crates.io, but I do own the name and will publish it there when ready**

 Thermite is a WIP SIMD library focused on providing portable SIMD acceleration of SoA (Structure of Arrays) algorithms, using consistent-length<sup>1</sup> SIMD vectors for lockstep iteration and computation.

 Thermite provides highly optimized **feature-rich backends** for SSE2, SSE4.2, AVX and AVX2, with planned support for AVX512, Aarch64, and WASM SIMD extensions.